DLXPlugins/pattern-wrangler/readme.txt

 == Upgrade Notice ==

-= 1.0.10 =
+= 1.1.0 =
-You can now make patterns exportable via the WP exporter.
-Fixed category bug when resetting options.
+Added hooks to load custom headers/footers for the preview.